denisidoro/remacro/README.md

-Plain-text macro expander with React-inspired widgets.
-Markdown with steroids. :muscle:
+# remacro

 ## Usage

-With this tool it's possible to generate a superset of markdown.
+With this tool it's possible to generate a superset of markdown, so that you don't want to repeat yourself.

-It also works for any plain-text content, so it's able to generate a superset for source codes as well.
+It also works for any plain-text content, so it's able to expand source code as well.

 Examples: